BrainEnergyLab/Inflammation-Index/Using the Microglia Morphology Analysis ImageJ Plugin.md

 Here we see the automated cell detection has identified a cell location where the cyan circle ROI is drawn.

+>If images seem faint, users should use the Image › Adjust › Brightness/Contrast feature in the Fiji menu

 Once users click 'ok', they are asked 'Automated CPs Acceptable?'.

 **In this context, 'acceptable' means the cell detection has detected the soma of at least one cell accurately.
 If we have detected no cells, or the detection has highlighted a region of the image that is not cell soma, the detection is unacceptable**